endoflife-date/endoflife.date/HACKING.md

 ## Analytics

 There are no javascript trackers or analytics on the website.
 Numbers from Google Search Reports are published on [the wiki](https://github.com/endoflife-date/endoflife.date/wiki).
 The data provided by Google is for publishers, and is based on search queries that showed endoflife.date in the search results.
 Google has more details [here](https://support.google.com/webmasters/answer/96568), including limitations of this data.
-Rare queries are ommitted by Google from this data to protect user privacy.
+Rare queries are omitted by Google from this data to protect user privacy.

 ## Automation